How to Protect Assets From Divorce in Australia

 It is very common for people to obtain large sums of money or property from family members or parents who are trying to support their children to purchase a house of their own.

-If this is done, it is always advisablee to obtain a loan agreement from a lawyer who will be able to document the terms of the money that is advanced.
+If this is done, it is always advisable to obtain a loan agreement from a lawyer who will be able to document the terms of the advanced money.

 This is very important – as funds that are advanced throughout a relationship could be considered to be part of the matrimonial asset pool, and divided between the parties upon settlement.